LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 knows which names refer to the same thing by using the context of the names.
 Any refactoring tool worth using has to employ the same logic as the compiler to correctly resolve names.

+If the correct instances of a name can't be selected by a refactoring tool, then you might as well use Find/Replace across a file set.

 <hr/>